fabiojesus/vigil-server/src/Data/README.md

 * dateEnd - when the test ends
 * subjectId - the subject's record id
 * type - the test's type
-* active - whether the test is active or not
+* isDeleted - whether the test is deleted or not
 * rooms - a set of room records
   * roomId - the room's record
-  * active - wheter the room's active or not
+  * isDeleted - wheter the room's deleted or not
 * examinees - a set of examinee records
-  * active - whether the record is active or not
+  * isDeleted - whether the record is deleted or not
   * examineeId - the examinee's record id
   * roomId - the room where the examinee will be seated
   * seat - the seat where the user will be seated